 For example, the school can contact Museum officials to arrange a guided tour when visiting the Hong Kong Museum of History in order to enhance students' understanding of the activity.
 In addition, the school may actively participate in various types of community training programmes or competitions (such as leadership training) to provide more professional and multilateral development programmes for gifted students.

-- Studying the programme resources of the Curriculum Development Institute and related activities of gifted education for reference, including briefing sessions, teacher training seminars and experience sharing meetings about various courses.
+- Studying the programme resources of the Education Bureau and related activities of gifted education for reference, including briefing sessions, teacher training seminars and experience sharing meetings about various courses.

 - Schools that maintain close contact with students' parents can have a better understanding of students' needs, including their academic interests, expertise and weaknesses, that is helpful when determining the right ways to provide whole class or pull-out programmes.